 - Coverage in the US can be weak at times compared to ATT and Verizon

-The Bottom Line on Using T-Mobile One for International Travel
+The Bottom Line on Using T-Mobile Magenta for International Travel

-Do it.
-It is a fantastic option that you have to set up while home, but having consistent connectivity on arrival in most countries is pricelessly convenient.
-If you decide to use a local SIM, suspension is easy and $10 a month to maintain the line isn’t much.
+A fantastic option that you have to set up while home, but having consistent connectivity on arrival in most countries is pricelessly convenient.
+If you decide to use a local SIM, the suspension is easy and $10 a month to maintain the line isn’t much.
 It is better to start with T-Mobile and cancel later than get overseas and wish you had it.
 I switched to T-Mobile from ATT a few years ago and have been using T-Mobile for travel for the last 1.5 years.
 Its worth it.

 Review of Google-Fi for International Travel